arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 However, the accuracy of the diagnostic used to make this determination affects the incidence, necessarily turning a quantitative input (pathogen load/host response) into a binary value, with associated classification errors.
 Previous inclusions of diagnostic uncertainty amount to under-reporting as only one pathogen is simulated, removing the opportunity for false-positive test results @pitzerImpactChangesDiagnostic2021 @gosticPracticalConsiderationsMeasuring2020 @abbottEstimatingTimevaryingReproduction2020 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024.

-To account for diagnostic uncertainty, in Chapters 4 & 5 I simulated both a target pathogen and background noise, using representative parameters of measles and rubella, respectively.
+To account for diagnostic uncertainty, in @outbreak-detection and @ews I simulated both a target pathogen and background noise, using representative parameters of measles and rubella, respectively.
 Through variations to the rubella vaccination coverage, I was able to evaluate the degradation of outbreak detection performance with tests of decreasingly sensitivity and specificity.
 When the background noise did not exhibit large peaks and troughs i.e., was drawn from a Poisson distribution or when there was sufficiently high vaccination coverage in the rubella dynamical noise simulations, both imperfect and perfect diagnostic tests could adequately discriminate between outbreak and non-outbreak periods.
 However, this was not the case at higher levels of dynamical noise ($approx$ 6 times, or greater, than the average incidence of measles).